NLTP/Rules/README.md

 - (6) If at any point a half is played 3v4, or if the game is determined noncompetitive by the CRC, it runs the risk of being thrown out statistically at the discretion of the CRC.
 - (7) If a player should receive more than 40 minutes on B-team for any reason excluding overtime, their stats will be pro-rated to 40 minutes.
 ___
-### Article 11 - Votes, Vetoes, VONC’s, & Rule Changes
+### Article XII - Votes, Vetoes, VONC’s, & Rule Changes
 #### _Section A - Votes_
 - (1) Voting on official league business will be done via the captains’ chat (a private discord channel) for most issues, and via private message to the NLTP commissioners on sensitive issues.
    - (a) Votes may also be collected through forms or via the TToC_Bot